Somaliland Declaration of Independence: List of signatories

-The Declaration of Independence
+Declaration and subsequent negotiations

-In May 1991, the SNM announced the independence of "Somaliland" and the formation of an interim administration whereby Abdirahman Ahmed Ali Tuur was elected to govern for a period of two years.
+In May 1991, the SNM announced restoration of the independence of "Somaliland" and the formation of an interim administration whereby Abdirahman Ahmed Ali Tuur was elected to govern for a period of two years.
 Many former SNM members were key in the formation of the government and constitution.
 The official proclamation of independence from the Government of Somalia is dated to the week ending 8 June 1991.

-In May 1993 the "Borama Conference" took place to elect a new president and Vice President.
+In May 1993 the Borama Conference took place to elect a new president and Vice President.
 The conference was attended by 150 elders from the Isaaq (88), Gadabursi (21), Dhulbahante (21), Warsengali (11) and Issa (9) communities and was endorsed by the SNM.
 As a result, the conference granted the government of Somaliland local legitimacy beyond the realms of the Isaaq dominated SNM, especially since the town of Borama was predominantly inhabited by the Gadabursi.

 At this conference, the delegates agreed to establish an executive president and a bicameral legislature whereby Somaliland's second president Muhammad Haji Egal was elected.
 Egal would be re-elected for a second term in 1997.

 Somaliland constitutional referendum

-On May 31, 2001, a referendum was held on a draft constitution that affirmed the independence of Somaliland from Somalia.
+On 31 May 2001, a referendum was held on a draft constitution that affirmed the independence of Somaliland from Somalia.
 But the referendum was opposed by the Somali government and did not lead to any international recognition.